Phonon induced rank-2 U(1) nematic liquid states: The idealized model.

 where $\Lambda = {\lambda^2}/{(2\rho\omega_{0}^2)}$. {In the limit of sufficiently large $\Lambda \gg T$ relative to the temperature}, the first term imposes high energy cost for $\Phi_{ij}$ configurations that violate the constraint

-Upon identifying the nematic DoF with the generalized rank-2 electric field $E_{ij}$:
+Upon identifying the nematic DoF with the generalized rank-2 electric field $\Phi_{ij} \longleftrightarrow E_{ij}$, its derivative becomes associated with the generalized vector charge:

-Eq.~\eqref{EQN_guass_law_nematic} becomes exactly the Gauss's law for the vector-charged R2-U1 theory.
+and the Eq.~\eqref{EQN_guass_law_nematic} becomes exactly the Gauss's law for the vector-charged R2-U1 theory.
 Hence the classical R2-U1 nematic liquid state is realized in the low energy sector of the theory.

 A more physical interpretation of the model is achieved by noticing that

 This means the vector charge excitation $\bm{\rho}$ is linearly coupled to the lattice distortion. {The energy cost of the lattice distortion induces, upon integrating out the lattice DoF, the potential energy ${\lambda^2}\bm{\rho}^2/{(2\rho\omega_0^2)} $ for the charge excitations.}